HFS FAQ

 What should I do if I can't back up for several weeks/months?

 If you do not back up for four weeks then you will receive a warning mail headed 'HFS Backup Reminder'.
 Another will be sent after ten weeks of inactivity, warning you that your data will be deleted in four weeks' time.
 After that point, if we have received no response, then the filespaces/accounts listed in the second e-mail will be deleted.
-More information about these mails can be found at Standard Spectrum Protect emails: HFS Backup Reminder.
+More information about these mails can be found at Standard Storage Protect emails: HFS Backup Reminder.

 Perhaps, however, you are unable to run a backup because e.g. you are out of Oxford or away on leave.
 If that is the case and you cannot run a backup for more than two months, please contact hfs@ox.ac.uk and let us know the reason, and also the date when you will be able to back up again.
 We will then put your data on hold until that date.

-Generally, the HFS Spectrum Protect service is available 24 hours a day, 7 days a week.
+Generally, the HFS Storage Protect service is available 24 hours a day, 7 days a week.
 However, as with all systems there is from time to time a requirement to update the software and device firmware that underpins the service.
-Where this requires limiting access to some or all elements of the HFS Spectrum Protect Service, such interruptions will be advertised to the itss-announce maillist and on the IT Services Status Page, where real-time availability of all IT services can be checked.
+Where this requires limiting access to some or all elements of the HFS Storage Protect Service, such interruptions will be advertised to the itss-announce maillist and on the IT Services Status Page, where real-time availability of all IT services can be checked.

 How long do you keep data for?

 The answer to this question falls into two parts.
-Data that has been backed up to the HFS Spectrum Protect servers is, if it still exists on the local disk, retained as long as the drive/partition that sent it continues to back up.
+Data that has been backed up to the HFS Storage Protect servers is, if it still exists on the local disk, retained as long as the drive/partition that sent it continues to back up.
 Data from drives that have ceased backing up for 90 days is subject to deletion, in accordance with our deletion policy; up to three warning e-mails are sent before such deletion occurs.

 Secondly, data is also subject to our data retention policy.
-The HFS Spectrum Protect backup service is intended to secure your current work and consequently, a maximum of seven versions of any particular file on your local system are kept: the current version (known as active) and the six previous versions (known as inactive, and backed up before the current version was created).
+The HFS Storage Protect backup service is intended to secure your current work and consequently, a maximum of seven versions of any particular file on your local system are kept: the current version (known as active) and the six previous versions (known as inactive, and backed up before the current version was created).
 If an eighth (or subsequent) copy is made of the file, at the next backup the oldest copy held is deleted, the current one held becomes the oldest, and the very latest becomes the current copy.
 In cases where a file has been deleted from the local disk, the following maximum retention policy applies:

 • Maximum number of versions of any one file kept = 7